 Innovation & Knowledge Management: Our safety committee meets frequently to recommend various initiatives to improve jobsite safety to levels that exceed industry standards.
 As procedures, forms and standards evolve, these advances are communicated back to the company through various modes of media to efficiently reach every employee.

 Recognition & Empowerment: All employees are equipped with the tools to document, inspect, acknowledge and reward correct jobsite actions.
 These results are stored and shared to keep employees at all levels informed and involved in the safety process.
 INLINE’s comprehensive program demonstrates the company’s commitment to construction safety and continuous improvement.

 INLINE was recently awarded the AGC PRIDE Safety Award in 2017.
 INLINE also received first place for the AGC Recognition of Safety Excellence (ROSE) Award for General Contractor in 2011 & 2013 and placed second in the 2013 National Construction Safety Excellence Award (CSEA).

-Daniel Gardner is INLINE’s Safety Manager.
-Daniel is in charge of visiting project sites and ensuring everyone on the jobsite is acting in a safe manner, using tools that are up to code and all safety and health hazards are reported and eliminated.
+Casey Adkins is INLINE’s Safety Manager.
+Casey is in charge of visiting project sites and ensuring everyone on the jobsite is acting in a safe manner, using tools that are up to code and all safety and health hazards are reported and eliminated.

-To contact Daniel regarding any safety concerns please call or email at:
+To contact Casey regarding any safety concerns please call or email at: